nadduli/C-Programming-Math/README.md

-# This Project Contains Math Problems and Examples.
+# This Project Contains Math Problems Solved and Examples.